mechmotum/mechmotum.github.io/content/pages/guide-experimentation.rst

 Minimal viable measurement setup
    Once you have a plan you need to try out elements of your methods to make sure they actually work as you think they will.
-This usually involves a series of mini-tests and experiments to get all of your measurements working.
+This usually involves a series of mini-tests and mini-experiments to get all of your measurements working.
 It may also involve creating new sensors and measurement techniques.
-Try to make use of existing equipment to validate you ability to measure what you want.
+Try to make use of existing equipment to validate you ability to measure what you want before purchasing or creating new equipment.
 Pilot experiment
    Once you have your measurement system working you will need to pilot your protocol.
 If your experiment involves human subjects this typically involves